Yicz/ElasticSearch-Reference/12_Mapping/01_Field_datatypes/07_Geo-Shape_datatype.md

 #### Prefix trees

-To efficiently represent shapes in the index, Shapes are converted into a series of hashes representing grid squares (commonly referred to as "rasters") using implementations of a PrefixTree.
+To efficiently represent shapes in the index, Shapes are converted into a series of hashes representing grid squares (commonly referred to as) using implementations of a PrefixTree.
 The tree notion comes from the fact that the PrefixTree uses multiple grid layers, each with an increasing level of precision to represent the Earth.
 This can be thought of as increasing the level of detail of a map or image at higher zoom levels.

 Multiple PrefixTree implementations are provided: